Mathematics and architecture: Islamic architecture

 The historian of Islamic art Antonio Fernandez-Puertas suggests that the Alhambra, like the Great Mosque of Cordoba, was designed using the Hispano-Muslim foot or codo of about 0.62 m.
 In the palace's Court of the Lions, the proportions follow a series of surds.
 A rectangle with sides 1 and √2 has (by Pythagoras's theorem) a diagonal of √3, which describes the right triangle made by the sides of the court; the series continues with √4 (giving a 1:2 ratio), √5 and so on.
 The decorative patterns are similarly proportioned, √2 generating squares inside circles and eight-pointed stars, √3 generating six-pointed stars.
 There is no evidence to support earlier claims that the golden ratio was used in the Alhambra.
 The Court of the Lions is bracketed by the Hall of Two Sisters and the Hall of the Abencerrajes; a regular hexagon can be drawn from the centres of these two halls and the four inside corners of the Court of the Lions.

-The Selimiye Mosque in Edirne, Turkey, was built by Mimar Sinan to provide a space where the mihrab could be see from anywhere inside the building.
+The Selimiye Mosque in Edirne, Turkey, was built by Mimar Sinan to provide a space where the mihrab could be seen from anywhere inside the building.
 The very large central space is accordingly arranged as an octagon, formed by eight enormous pillars, and capped by a circular dome of 31.25 m diameter and 43 m high.
 The octagon is formed into a square with four semidomes, and externally by four exceptionally tall minarets, 83 m tall.
 The building's plan is thus a circle, inside an octagon, inside a square.